You Can't Open the Microsoft Surface Laptop Without Literally Destroying It

 Consumers need to know this and punish device makers like this by not buying it and telling them WHY.
 If you use it a lot, the battery will be shot in just a few years, rendering a very expensive device to the landfill.
 It is one thing to not have a "user replaceable battery", and another thing to make it difficult, but quite another universe to make it impossible to replace the battery.

-First manufacturers lock things down to prevent people from installing their own OS or trying to "unlock" it so that at
+First manufacturers lock things down to prevent people from installing their own OS or trying to "unlock" it so that at least they can root it so they can get full control over what they bought.
+And now this?

 Re: (Score:3)